How did I dive in and approach the research process and ultimate purchase of the right product?

 And then there are more in-depth and complex examples like Carvana.
 Their entire website is built to allow you to search and find the perfect car, select the features you want, and then purchase.
 It is just one giant self selection tool.

-Our list of examples and categories above are by no means meant to be exhaustive, but instead to provide some guardrails for you to think about as you look for opportunities to provide self configuration on your website.
+Our list of examples and categories above are by no means meant to be exhaustive, but instead to provide some guardrails for you to think about as you look for opportunities to provide self-service on your website.

 It often helps us to be able to look at ways these things have been done before in order to spark ideas that are novel for our own situation.
 So, please don’t feel like you are married to copying one of the examples above.

 Instead, look at your products or services, your sales process, and your website and try to find ways in which you could simplify or streamline the information you provide a person based on the answers to a few questions.
-And then you’ll have yourself a self configuration tool!
+And then you’ll have yourself a self-service tool!

 Now, go forth and create!